exanauts/ExaModels.jl/docs/src/opf.md

 ac_power_model (generic function with 1 method)
 ````

-We first download the case file
+We first download the case file.

 ````julia
 using Downloads